jensdietrich/se-teaching/mutationtesting/README.md

 Test coverage addresses this by mutating the program, for instance, by replacing `+` by `-` in arithmetic expressions.
 This should break the test.
 However, if the tests have meaningless assertions, they survive these modifications.

 The framework used here is [https://pitest.org/](https://pitest.org/), installed as a Maven plugin.
-To use it, run `mvn org.pitest:pitest-maven:mutationCoverage`.
+To use it, run `mvn test org.pitest:pitest-maven:mutationCoverage`.
 The mutation coverage reports are generated in `target/pitreports`.